CurveDocs/curve-docs/docs/lending/contracts/oneway-factory.md

 A one-way lending market is a **non-rehypothecating** market where one token is considered the collateral token and another token is the borrow token.
 This means the **deposited collateral cannot be lent out** but can only be used as collateral.

-*Later on, two-way lending markets will be established, allowing the collateral provided to be lent out and used as borrow liquidity.*
+*Later on, two-way lending markets will be established, allowing the collateral provided to be lent out and used as liquidity to borrow.*

 ---